eulerianKnight/eulerianKnight.github.io/GenAI Sessions/Session-1-Introduction-to-llm.md

 # Session 1: More than a Gentle Introduction to Large Language Models

-> “You insist that there is something a machine cannot do.
-If you tell me precisely what it is a machine cannot do, then I can always make a machine which will do just that.” - John Von Neumann
+> "You insist that there is something a machine cannot do.
+If you tell me precisely what it is a machine cannot do, then I can always make a machine which will do just that." - John Von Neumann

 ## What's Past is Prologue.